V4Fire/Client/src/components/base/b-router/README.md

 ## How to dynamically bind a component property to the router?

-Each time we use `router.push` or `router.replace`, the router may change the value of the `route` property, but there are some details you should be aware of:
+When you use `router.push` or `router.replace`, the router may change the value of the `route` property.
+However, there are some nuances to keep in mind:

-* If you create a transition without changing the route path, i.e. without changing the URL path name, mutations to the `route` object do not cause components to be rendered.
-Technically, this means that if you just add or change some query parameters, there will be no re-rendering.
-You should bind the component properties manually.
-  This behavior helps improve application performance when the route changes, because usually when you just change query parameters, you don't want to change the page or cause significant UI mutations.
-This behavior is called "soft".
+* When you create a transition without changing the route path or URL pathname, such as modifying only the query parameters, the mutations to the route object do not trigger a re-rendering of the components.
+This means you should manually bind the component properties for these cases.
+This behavior enhances application performance during route changes, as you typically do not need to refresh the page or trigger significant UI updates when changing query parameters.
+This type of behavior is referred to as "soft".

-* When you emit a soft transition, you are changing the query parameters, but not rewriting them, i.e. if you have a URL like `/foo?bla=1` and you do `router.push(null, {query: {baz: 2}})`, finally you will see `/foo?bla=1&baz=2`.
-If you want to remove some parameters, set them to null, `router.push(null, {query: {bla: null}})`.
+* When you emit a soft transition, you can change query parameters without overwriting existing ones.
+For instance, if you have a URL like `/foo?bla=1` and perform `router.push(null, {query: {baz: 2}})`, the resulting URL will be `/foo?bla=1&baz=2`.
+If you need to remove certain parameters, set them to `null`, as in this example: `router.push(null, {query: {bla: null}})`.

 ### Watching for a route

-Because not every transition causes a rerender, sometimes you can't write something like:
+Since not every transition causes a re-render, sometimes you cannot simply write something like:

 ```
 {{ route.query.bla }}